fhellwig/azure-assign/README.md

 ## Solution

 - Create a JSON file that maps groups to roles.
-- Run `azure-assign` and pass it this JSON file.
+- Run `azure-assign` and pass it a JSON assignments file.

 ## Installation